 - Expertise in materials, electronics, mechatronics and industrial design engineering

-The School of Computing, Engineering and Mathematics has a range of capabilities for mechatronics, industrial design and small-scale production, with an emphasis on sustainable design.
+The School of Engineering has a range of capabilities for mechatronics, industrial design and small-scale production, with an emphasis on sustainable design.

 - 3D computing modelling and simulation laboratories